Ice class: American Bureau of Shipping

 The American Bureau of Shipping has a system of ice classes which includes classes A5 through A0; B0, C0, and D0.
 A5 class is the strongest built of the classes, with D0 being the weakest.
 All other major classification societies have a similar system of ice classes, and converting between ice classes is relatively easy.
 In most cases only the names of the classes are changed and the specifics of the Arctic class are identical.
 ABS Class A5 is the only Arctic Class that may act independently in extreme Arctic waters with no limitations.
 Other classes are subject to limitations on time of year, required escort (always with a vessel of higher ice class) and ice conditions.

-The ABS database includes hundreds of Arctic Ice Classed ships, including many Arctic Research Vessels, and the entire productions of certain shipyards.

-Det Norske Veritas
+DNV

-Prior to the adoption of Unified Requirements for Polar Class Ships, Det Norske Veritas (today DNV GL) maintained its own set of requirements for ships operating independently in freezing sub-Arctic, Arctic and Antarctic waters.
+Prior to the adoption of Unified Requirements for Polar Class Ships, DNV (Det Norske Veritas until 2013; DNV GL in 2013–2021) maintained its own set of requirements for ships operating independently in freezing sub-Arctic, Arctic and Antarctic waters.
 Ships operating in first-year winter ice with pressure ridges could be assigned class notation ICE-05, -10, or -15 where the number indicated nominal ice thickness used for structural design; for example, 0.5 m for ICE-05.
 Vessels expected to encounter multi-year sea ice and glacial ice inclusions could be assigned more stringent requirements class notation with POLAR-10, -20, or -30.
 Finally, vessels intended for icebreaking as their main purpose could be assigned an additional class notation "Icebreaker" after the ice class, e.g. POLAR-10 Icebreaker.

-Following the merger of Det Norske Veritas and Germanischer Lloyd in 2013, the old Det Norske Veritas ice class rules have been superseded by new DNV GL ice classes.
+Following the merger of Det Norske Veritas and Germanischer Lloyd in 2013, the old Det Norske Veritas ice class rules were superseded by new DNV GL ice classes.